2nd Lt. Harvey Aaron Jennings

 Harvey, being a healthier POW, was sent to Cabanatuan.
 It is not known if he went out on any work details.
 What is known is while he was a POW in the camp he came down with beriberi and edema.
 According to records kept by the medical staff, he was admitted into the camp hospital on Saturday, October 10, 1942.
 Harvey died on July 1, 1943 at 5:15 P.M. from beriberi and edema.
 Albert Allen, a member of C Company, stated that Harvey died because he gave up.
 He was buried in the camp cemetery in Plot 2, Row 22, Grave 2725.

-After the war, Harvey’s remains were exhumed and positively identified.
-His parents requested that his remains be returned home.
-He was buried at Green Lawn Cemetery in Columbus, Ohio, in March 1949.
+After the war, the remains of 2nd Lt Harvey A. Jennings were exhumed and positively identified.
+His parents requested that his remains be returned home, and he was buried at Green Lawn Cemetery in Columbus, Ohio, on April 20, 1949.